Researcher, Technologist, and Wikimedian in Mysuru, India

 In a previous avatar, Rohini worked as a technology journalist and editor in the print and web domains, ferreting out stories on human interest and online civil liberties.

-You may write to and speak with Rohini in English, Hindi, Marathi, Sanskrit, Spanish and Japanese, but be warned that her Kanji is poor.
+You may speak with Rohini in English, Hindi, Marathi, Kannada, Sanskrit, Bengali, Spanish and Japanese.

 For speaking or teaching engagements, please email first name dot last name at gmail.